 The Johns Hopkins NF1 Biospecimen Repository

 The Comprehensive Neurofibromatosis Center at Johns Hopkins serves a large volume of patients affected by NF1.
 We have an IRB-approved research study for banking NF1-associated tumors including plexiform neurofibromas, MPNST, and blood fractions from patients with NF1.
+We also collect and bank any malignancy from a patient with NF1 including breast cancer, GIST, and brain cancer.
 The goal of this project is to establish a comprehensively annotated biorepository of tissue and blood fractions for use in NF1 research.
 Tumors included in our biospecimen bank include: cutaneous neurofibroma, diffuse infiltrating neurofibroma, plexiform neurofibroma, atypical neurofibroma, and MPNST.
 Our goal is to increase availability of these tissues to the NF1 research community through scientific resource and data sharing.

 Tissue is collected according to Standard Operating Procedure on the day of surgery.
 Tissue banking procedures are in accordance with NCI Best Practices for all banking efforts.
 H&E of each banked sample is reviewed by the study neuro-pathologist for quality control.
 Banked specimens undergo comprehensive genomic characterization using RNAseq and whole exome sequencing (WES), and data are available through Synapse.
 A fully annotated clinical database accompanies the bank, and includes NF1-associated symptoms and findings, tumor characteristics, and outcome data.